In this article, you'll learn many of the actions you can take when troubleshooting the deliverability of your mailings.

 If the DKIM check is neutral or failing, then it is recommended DKIM authentication is completed before continuing to the next step.

-NOTE: Refer to the Email Authentication section of the Sender Authentication page for more information.
+NOTE: See the Email Authentication section of the Sender Authentication page for more information.

 Step 2 - Check the setup and content of the mailing